Steel Magnolias (play): International productions

-It premiered at the Aleksandra Wegierki Dramatic Theatre in Bialystok on April 14, 1992.
+It premiered at the Aleksandra Wegierki Dramatic Theatre in Białystok on April 14, 1992.
 Jean Korf was the director and the play was translated by Catherine Peebles and Andrzej Jakimiec.
 It was organized with help from the Embassy of the United States, Warsaw, especially the Cultural Attache, Bruce Byers.

 On March 29, 2017, the U.S. Embassy Warsaw held two English-language staged readings at Teatr Polski Arnold Szyfman Theatre in Warsaw as the capstone to its Women's History Month Programming.
 The production was directed by Deputy Press Attache Stephen E. Dreikorn and featured an all-embassy employee cast consisting of both American and Polish employees.
 Polish director and actor Andrzej Seweryn spoke before one of the performances and called the Embassy's production a "great initiative".